RPLverse/jRPL/README.md

 ```

 ### Run
-The generated class depends on the runtime (org.jrpl.runtime.ExecStack), so both the generated classes and the project’s runtime classes on the classpath have to be included
+The generated class depends on the runtime (org.jrpl.runtime.ExecStack), so both the generated class and the project’s runtime class on the classpath have to be included

 Linux
 ```bash